aguadopd/learning-ros1--project1/README.md

   and we could use that for something else.

 ### Roadmap

 A coarse roadmap.
 Maybe just a checklist.

-- [ ] Better define the outline of the project.
+- [X] Better define the outline of the project.
 Should we use the house world or the racetrack?
 What to do inside?
+  - Use house world
+  - Place different objects around the use.
+  - Give the robot a list of things to detect around the house.
+	- There might be objects that the robot shouldn’t care about.
+	- The robot should somehow inform the position where each object of interest was found.
-- [ ] Define if we go with classical CV or some NN based approach.
+- [X] Define if we go with classical CV or some NN based approach.
 It may depend on the objectives of the robot.
 Perhaps a mix.
+  - We decided to use the [Darknet ROS](https://github.com/leggedrobotics/darknet_ros) that uses the Darknet implementation of YOLO detection and classification networks.
+- [ ] Create the base structure of folders.
+According to [this question](https://answers.ros.org/question/257855/git-strategy-for-catkin-and-package-folders/) our repo should be a folder that later can be put inside the `src` folder of some workspace.
+  - [Darknet ROS](https://github.com/leggedrobotics/darknet_ros) and [Turtlebot3 simulations](https://github.com/ROBOTIS-GIT/turtlebot3_simulations) will be submodules as we might want to modify them

 ### Questions and answers